Briefly can you introduce yourself?

-I am 50 years old and I was born in Uganda.
-I am fourth born in a family of seven boys and four girls and my parent are Francis Ford Gashumba and Stella Mukamutara.
+I am 27 years old.
+I was born in Burundi.
+I am the first born in a family of three and my parents are Patricie and Venuste Munyerangwe.

 What is your childhood dream?
-Are you living it?
+And are you living it?

-What are some of the challenges you meet from day to day?
+What are the challenges you meet on a day to day basis?

 What do you think are the greatest challenges that Rwandan women face?

 The hardest challenge we face is that some people make us believe that we can’t do this or that and I think some of us don’t believe in our capabilities.